awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 **Make increased disk space available for use**

-1. Determine if a restart is needed\.
+1. Determine if a restart is required\.
 If you resized an existing EBS volume on a running Mac instance, you must [reboot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-reboot.html) the instance to make the new size available\.
-If disk space modification was done during launch time, a reboot will not be needed\.
+If disk space modification was done during launch time, a reboot will not be required\.

    View current status of disk sizes: